 I attend five sessions today, and I think that some of them were very interesting, like the one on the Optimizer insight.
 It was quite informative and accurate.

-The next two where from Peter Z. and Vadim, both containing material already saw, and nothing really new.
+The next two were from Peter Z. and Vadim, both containing material I already saw and nothing really new.

-I think there is a lot of work to do in this project, and I am convince that the developers need a significant help, in order to focus on the real issues that could be the real value of the tool, instead useless cosmetics.
+Yet, old issues remained, like data streaming from source to destination using a third element (box) where the tool needs to run.
+Also, there is still no control on the data loading status, which in the case of a crash, is bound to reload all data from start.
+I think there is a lot of work to do in this project, and I am convinced that the developers need significant help in order to focus on the real issues that could be the real value of the tool instead of useless cosmetics.

-In general the day was good, but my honest impression is that Oracle is in good shape from the product side, but not good in other areas like interaction and presentation with customer and partners.
+In general, the day was good.
+However, my honest impression is that Oracle is in good shape on the product side but not in other areas like interaction and presentation with customers and partners.

-There is where the great MySQL diaspora had hit Oracle most, but maybe this first conference is the indication of a change of direction.
+This is where the great MySQL diaspora hit Oracle the most, but this first conference could be the indication of a change of direction.

 Interested in working with Marco?
 Schedule a tech call.